Application Procedure for Academic Year 2017/2018

 The regular deadline for academic year 2017/18 is 30th April 2017.
 The application fee is 590 CZK (approximately 22 EUR).

 There will be no entrance examinations.
-Applicants' materials will be assessed by an admissions committee in March/May respectivelly.
-Successful applicants will be informed at the beginning of April/June respectivelly, so they can apply for their student visa.
+Applicants' materials will be assessed by an admissions committee in March/May respectively.
+Successful applicants will be informed at the beginning of April/June respectively, so they can apply for their student visa.

 Applicants for all programmes should apply here:

 How to fill in the online application form?
 Find the detailed instructions here.

 Please note: Do not forget to finalize your online application by hitting the send button and please remember to upload all your supporting documents before you finalize your application.

 All applications must include the following:

 Copies of all relevant diplomas and transcripts.
 Copies of diplomas and transcripts do not have to be certified.
 However, if you submit uncertified copies you must bring the originals of all submitted documents with you to Prague, so we can confirm their authenticity.
 If you have not yet finished your previous studies and thus do not have a diploma please submit a confirmation of studies including an information on the expected date of graduation.

 Short academic curriculum vitae (resume) detailing all relevant qualifications and experience

 All applications for Master in Economics and Finance (MEF) must also include a letter of recommendation and test results or certificates in order to demonstrate applicants' sufficient competence in mathematics and in English.
 For details, please see: MEF Admission Criteria